MrBenGriffin/Amaze/README.md

 ![Maze](assets/multilevel.png)

 The Gui shows stairs (red go up, blue go down).
 The text app does NOT show stairs yet.

+## √ Gamer.
+Bound to the keys w-a-s-d.
+Running over stairs will take you up or down accordingly.

 ## Other things to do...
 extra - add 'power runes':